 National University of Singapore

-Born in Cairns, Australia, Bernard Lanskey originally studied music, philosophy and mathematics in Queensland before moving for more specialised pianistic studies first to Paris and then to the Royal College of Music in London to complete a master's degree with Peter Wallfisch.
+Born in Cairns in northern Australia, Bernard Lanskey originally studied music alongside philosophy and mathematics, at the University of Queensland, graduating in 1981 with 1st Class Honours.
+He subsequently moved for more specialised pianistic studies first to Paris and then to the Royal College of Music in London to complete a master’s degree with Peter Wallfisch.

 BACK TO GOVERNING BOARD